BhaktiJ338/REST-API/README.md

 * The main branch is the most stable branch at any given time, ensure you're working from it.
 * Run npm install to install all dependencies
 * You can either work with the default mLab database or use your locally installed MongoDB.
 Do configure to your choice in the application entry file.
-* Create an .env file in your project root folder and add your variables.
-See .env.sample for assistance.

 ### Usage